R-Grigala/8-Puzzle-A-Star-Algorithm/README.md

 # 8-Puzzle-A-Star-Algorithm
 8 Puzzle Python Implementation Using A* Algorithm

+# Rules for solving the puzzle.
+Instead of moving the tiles in the empty space, we can visualize moving the empty space in place of the tile, basically swapping the tile with the empty space.
+The empty space can only move in four directions viz.,

+1. Up
+2. Down
+3. Right or
+4. Left

+The empty space cannot move diagonally and can take only one step at a time (i.e. move the empty space one position at a time)

 # A* Algorithm

 A* is a computer algorithm that is widely used in pathfinding and graph traversal,